Horseshoe Crab Survey

 Click link for 2013 results: 2013 Horseshoe Crab Survey Annual Report

 In the spring, on the first full or new moon in May at high tide, volunteers will meet on six beaches around the Inland Bays.
 With flashlights in hand, bug repellent in their pockets and old sneakers on their feet, they’ll carry equipment down to the water’s edge.

 Each site has a volunteer leader and a team of volunteers to assist.
 Working teams of three or more; two handling the equipment and counting, and one keeping dry to record the data, they work their way down the beach.
 The teams count horseshoe crabs in a 1-meter quadrat (measuring square), ‘leap-frogging’ along the length of the beach.
 These random samples are used to estimate the number of horseshoe crabs per width of beach, the total number of females nesting on that beach, and the male:female sex ratio.

 If you are interested in participating in the 2014 Survey, check out the Survey Times & Dates and the map for the location closest to you.
-You can contact the Survey Team Leader directly or contact Eric Buehl at the Center for the Inland Bays at email@example.com or call 302-226-8105 ext 105.
+You can contact the Survey Team Leader directly or contact Dr. Marianne Walch, Science and Restoration Coordinator at email@example.com or call 302-226-8105.

 If you wish to participate in the Survey, please bring a completed Liability Waiver for each individual or family member participating in the Survey and give it to the Team Leader.
 Individuals under the age of 18 must have an adult chaperone on-hand at all times.

 Click here to view a power point: The Importance of the Inland Bays Beaches as Horseshoe Crab Nesting Sites — Kat McCole and Doug Miller, UDCMES